 What Merrianne Dyer witnessed when she began her career in education in 1973, during court-ordered desegregation in Jackson (Mississippi) Public Schools, cemented the foundation for her interest in equality and social justice.
 Today she has 36 years of experience in education, with 18 years as a classroom teacher.
 Recently retired as superintendent of Gainesville (Georgia) City Schools, Dyer now works as a consultant with the National Dropout Prevention Center, the Alabama Department of Education and the Georgia Charter School System.
 She lives in Gainesville.

 Evan Glazer finds ways to work science or mathematics into a school's curriculum in new and different ways.
-Previously as a high school principal in Roanoke, Virginia, he started new research programs in science and technology.
-He holds a doctorate in instructional technology from UGA and today, as principal of Thomas Jefferson High School for Science and Technology in Alexandria, Virginia, he has instituted a unique curriculum that includes a senior-year thesis in one of 13 laboratories.
-He is the author of two books and lives in Alexandria.
+Previously as a high school principal at STEM magnets, he started new research programs in science and technology.
+He holds a doctorate in instructional technology from UGA and today, as head of school at Avenues: The World School in New York, NY, he is connecting learning experiences from Nursery to Grade 12 and forming educational collaborations and opportunities around the world.
+He is the author of two books and lives in New York City.

 Lynda T. Goodfellow is a professor and associate dean for academic affairs in the Lewis College of Nursing and Health Professions at Georgia State University.
 She earned a bachelor's degree in respiratory therapy from the Medical College of Georgia and completed her doctorate in adult education at the University of Georgia.
 She was also a 2016 scholar at the Harvard Macy Institute for Educators in the Health Professions at Harvard Medical School.
 Her areas of research include chronic pulmonary disease management and education, particularly as it relates to asthma, tuberculosis, tobacco education, and the education of respiratory therapists.
 Additionally, Goodfellow is the author of several articles in publications such as the Journal of Allied Health, Respiratory Care, Journal of American Nursing, Journal of Asthma and Allergy Educators, and Environmental Research.